What is a Heat Sink, and How Does it Work?

 Source: researchgate.net .
 A heat sinks moves heat away from a critical component.
 This is done in four basic steps: the source generating heat, transferring heat away from the source, heat distributing through the heat sink, and heat moving away from the heat sink.

 There are three types of heat sinks: passive, active, and hybrid.

 Passive heat sinks rely on natural convection, meaning the ability of hot air to float causes the airflow generated across the heat sink, and they do not require secondary power or control systems to remove heat.
 But passive heat sinks are not as effective at removing heat from a system as active heat sinks.

 Source: easytechjunkie.com.
 Passive heat sinks rely on natural convection, meaning the buoyancy of hot air alone causes the airflow generated across the heat sink system.

 Active heat sinks

-Active heat sinks utilize forced air to increase fluid flow across the hot area.
-Forced air is most commonly generated by a fan, blower, or even movement of the entire object.
+Active heat sinks utilize forced air--commonly generated by a fan, blower, or even movement of the entire object--to increase fluid flow across the hot area.

-An example of a fan producing forced air across a heat sink is the fan in your personal computer turning on after your computer gets warm.
-The fan forces air across the heat sink, which allows more unheated air to move across the heat sink surface, thus increasing the total thermal gradient across the heat sink system and allowing more heat to exit the overall system.
+This is like the fan in your personal computer turning on after your computer gets warm.
+The fan forces air across the heat sink, which allows more unheated air to move across the heat sink surface.
+This increases the total thermal gradient across the heat sink, allowing more heat to exit.